hubject/oicp/OICP-2.3/SWAGGER DOCUMENTATION/README.md

-> Please find the CPO open API documentation in [this repo](https://github.com/hubject/oicp-cpo-2.3-api-doc).
-> The EMP open API documentation is going to be added here soon.
+> Please find the CPO open API documentation in [this repo](https://github.com/hubject/oicp-cpo-2.3-api-doc) and the EMP open API documentation in [this repo](https://github.com/hubject/oicp-emp-2.3-api-doc)